International Petroleum Corporation announces the results of its share buyback program

 TORONTO, July 25, 2022 (GLOBE NEWSWIRE) — International Petroleum Corporation (IPC or the Company) (TSX, Nasdaq Stockholm: IPCO) is pleased to announce that IPC has repurchased a total of 1,095,512 common shares of IPC (ISIN: CA46016U1084) during the period from July 18 to 22, 2022 as part of the share buyback program.

 The share buyback program, announced by IPC on December 1, 2021, is implemented in accordance with Market Abuse Regulation (EU) No. 596/2014 (MAR) and Delegated Regulation (EU) No. 2016/1052 of the Commission (Safe Harbor Regulation). and the applicable rules and policies of the Toronto Stock Exchange (TSX) and Nasdaq Stockholm and applicable Canadian and Swedish securities laws.

-For information on transactions under Sweden’s share buyback program, including aggregate volume, weighted average price per share and total value of transactions for each trading day during the period from 11 to July 15, 2022, see the following link to the Nasdaq Stockholm website:
+For information regarding transactions under Sweden’s share buyback program, including aggregate volume, weighted average price per share and total value of transactions for each trading day during the period from 18 to July 22, 2022, see the following link to the Nasdaq Stockholm website:

 International Petroleum Corp.
-(CPI) is anot international oil and gas exploration and production company with a portfolio of high quality assets located in Canada, Malaysia and France, providing a solid base for organic and inorganic growth.
+(IPC) is an international oil and gas exploration and production company with a portfolio of high-quality assets located in Canada, Malaysia and France, providing a solid foundation for organic and inorganic growth.
 IPC is a member of the Lundin Group of Companies.
-IPC is incorporated in Canada and IPC shares are listed on the Toronto Stock Exchange (TSX) and Nasdaq Stockholm Stock Exchange under the symbol “IPCO”.
+IPC is incorporated in Canada and IPC’s shares are listed on the Toronto Stock Exchange (TSX) and the Nasdaq Stock Exchange in Stockholm under the symbol “IPCO”.